andreagebek/Prometheus/README.md

 This file is located at '/Users/agebek/Proemtheus/setupFiles/testSimulation.txt'.
 To run a Prometheus calculation, navigate to the git subfolder and type ```python main.py testSimulation``` in the terminal.
 This will create the file '/Users/agebek/Prometheus/output/testSimulation_lightcurve.txt' (and, depending on your setup, additional output files) which contains the resulting lightcurve of the calculation.
+If you want to omit the written output to the terminal with runtime information enter ```python main.py testSimulation silent``` in the terminal.
 4. If you want to make use of the built-in plotting scripts, navigate to the plottingScripts subfolder in the git subfolder (here: '/Users/agebek/Prometheus/git/plottingScripts').
 Run the plotting script of your choice, e.g. 'plotSpectra.py' to plot a transmission spectrum, by typing ```python plotSpectra.py testSimulation```